rdeits/iris-distro/Readme.md

 	inflate_region.m

-It requires both Gurobi and Mosek (with Mosek Fusion) to be installed.
+It requires Mosek (with Mosek Fusion) to be installed.
 Installing Mosek Fusion involves adding a `.jar` file to your Matlab javaclasspath.
 I put the following into my `startup.m` file (you can find this file by typing `edit startup` at the Matlab console):

 	javaaddpath('/Users/rdeits/locomotion/lib/mosek/7/tools/platform/osx64x86/bin/mosekmatlab.jar');